Reliability-Latency-Rate Tradeoff in Low-Latency Communications with Finite-Blocklength Coding: Effective Capacity Approximation with Normal Approximation

 \subsection{EC Approximation for Fixed-Power Allocation}

-In this subsection, we start with the simple case in which the transmitted power is constant in each time slot.
-For low-latency scenarios, the threshold $L$ and $D_{\rm max}$ \RV{are} usually small due to the stringent QoS requirement \cite{fbleb1}.
-Thus, to achieve an extremely small QVP or DVP, the value of the QoS exponent $\theta$ or the revised QoS exponent $\theta N$ needs to be large.
-By this means, $\theta NT$ should have a large value.
-Based on this thought, we start our analysis of EC with the fixed-power allocation in Lemma 2.
-Note that $\ell=\left(\frac{Q^{-1}(\epsilon)}{\sqrt{N}}\right)^2$ as defined before \RV{Theorem 4}.
+In this subsection, we start with a simple case in which the transmitted power remains constant in each time slot.
+For low-latency scenarios, the thresholds for queue length $L$ and latency $D_{\rm max}$ are usually small due to the stringent QoS requirements \cite{fbleb1}.
+Thus, to achieve extremely small QVP or DVP, the value of the QoS exponent $\theta$ or the revised QoS exponent $\theta N$ needs to be large.
+Consequently, $\theta NT$ should have a large value.
+With this consideration, we begin our analysis by the fixed-power allocation in Lemma 2.
+Note that $\ell=\left(\frac{Q^{-1}(\epsilon)}{\sqrt{N}}\right)^2$, as defined before Theorem 4.